Henry C. Chipman

-Biography
+Early life and education

 Chipman was the son of Vermont senator Nathaniel Chipman.
 He studied with his father and Jeremiah Atwater in preparation for entering Middlebury College.
 He graduated from Middlebury in 1803, and then studied law with his father.
 In 1806 he received his Master of Arts degree from Middlebury.
 He moved to Jamaica because of ill health, and resided there for a year.

 Upon his return, he taught school in Barnwell, South Carolina, while studying law with Charles Cotesworth Pinckney, and then practiced law in Walterboro, South Carolina.

 He served as adjutant of a South Carolina regiment stationed at Beaufort, South Carolina, during the War of 1812.

+Career

-In 1823 Chipman and his wife decided to move to a state that did not allow slavery, and they settled in Detroit, Michigan.
+In 1823, Chipman and his wife decided to move to a state that did not allow slavery, and they settled in Detroit, Michigan.
 Chipman continued practicing law and was co-publisher of the Morning Herald newspaper.
 He also served as chief justice of the Wayne County Court from 1825 to 1827.
-In 1827 Chipman was appointed to the Supreme Court of Michigan Territory and served until 1832.
+In 1827, Chipman was appointed to the Supreme Court of Michigan Territory and served until 1832.
 From 1833 to 1835 he served as Detroit's city recorder.
-He returned to practicing law, and from 1840 to 1844 served as judge of the Wayne County Criminal Court.
+He returned to practicing law and, from 1840 to 1844, served as judge of the Wayne County Criminal Court.
 He then resumed his law practice and also contributed articles to newspapers, writing regularly until shortly before his death.
-In 1844 he was one of the vice presidents of the Whig National Convention.
-From 1827 until his death Chipman was the oldest living alumnus of Middlebury College, and Middlebury awarded him an honorary LL.D. in 1866.
+In 1844, he was one of the vice presidents of the Whig National Convention.
+From 1827 until his death, Chipman was the oldest living alumnus of Middlebury College, and Middlebury awarded him an honorary LL.D. in 1866.
 Chipman was an Episcopalian and served as a vestryman.